-I took away 2 action items from the seminar.
+I took away two action items from the seminar.

-After 2 days, that’s it?
-Just 2 items? (ok, I did get some free snacks out of it which rocked).
+After two days, that’s it?
+Just two items? (ok, I did get some free snacks out of it, which rocked).

-But approximately 6 months later I realized that if you can take even small items and make them consistent in your life then they can have great impact.
+If you can take even small items and make them consistent in your life, they can have a significant impact.

-(look at how rocks can become smooth stones from consistent water over long periods of time!)
+(look at how rocks can become smooth stones from consistent water over long periods!)

-And I am utilizing these 2 items – every day.
+And I am utilizing these two items – every day.